- 📖 Geeky Medics OSCE Book

 - 💊 PSA Questions

 - 🗂️ Flashcard Collections | OSCE, Medicine, Surgery, Anatomy

 To be the first to know about our latest videos subscribe to our YouTube channel 🙌

-Contraceptive counselling often features in OSCEs and therefore it’s important to be familiar with the various types of contraception available.
-This article focuses on counselling patients regarding the Copper coil (also referred to as the Copper Intrauterine Device) including the common questions patients ask, the answers you’ll be expected to articulate and how best to structure the consultation overall.
+Contraceptive counselling often features in OSCEs and it’s therefore important to be familiar with the various types of contraception available.
+This article focuses on counselling patients about the copper coil (also known as the copper intrauterine device) including the common questions patients ask, the answers you’ll be expected to articulate and how best to structure the consultation.